A popular supplement that can help prevent cancer

 “In a study of 20 patients with colorectal cancer (CRC), resveratrol and its metabolites were identified in CRC tissue…Resveratrol also significantly decreased tumor cell proliferation as indicated by Ki-67 staining.
 Resveratrol was well-tolerated with no treatment-related adverse events” (source).

-Resveratrol is also a natural chemo-sensitizer, which is something than can help with resistance to chemotherapy drugs.
-In addition, research has found it to be a radiation-sensitizer because it allows cancer cells to be more susceptible to radiation treatment.
+Resveratrol is also thought to be a natural chemo-sensitizer, which is something than can help with resistance to chemotherapy drugs.
+Research has also found it to be a radiation- sensitizer because it allows cancer cells to be more susceptible to radiation treatment.

 Now, don’t go drinking a bunch of red wine and think it’ll prevent you from getting cancer.
 You’re better off eating muscadine grapes, cocoa, dark chocolate and peanuts.
-However, I would strongly recommend taking a resveratrol supplement.
+However, I would strongly recommend taking a resveratrol supplement instead.